 We recognize that traditional strategies and structures can be insufficient in achieving social change.
 To achieve a just and equitable New York City, the Rosin Fund’s Strengthening New York Communities (RF SNYC) Program is interested in bold projects that test new approaches and ideas.
 We understand that breakthroughs are not possible without risk and potential failure.
-Thus, the Rosin Fund will support a limited number of innovative, short-term, and high-impact projects that address the critical needs of low- and moderate-income neighborhoods and build upon the values and priorities of the Core Fund Program.
+Thus, the Rosin Fund will support a limited number of innovative, short-term, and high-impact projects that address the critical needs of low and moderate-income neighborhoods.
+The RF SNYC Program builds upon the values and priorities of the Core Fund Program.
 As such, we recognize that structural racism and other forms of discrimination are significant barriers that must be addressed.
 While the Foundation values multi-pronged approaches, it believes that organized and active neighborhood residents and people most directly impacted by injustice are in the best position to identify problems and solutions, and to create long-term social justice outcomes.
-The Foundation also believes that this important area is routinely under-funded.

 The RF SNYC will consider applications from:

-- Neighborhood-based groups using community organizing and advocacy to pursue significant social equity and economic opportunity goals and to achieve systematic social change.
+- Neighborhood-based groups using community organizing and advocacy to pursue social and economic equity goals and to achieve systematic change.

-- Research and policy reform organizations that are engaged in targeted advocacy efforts that involve grassroots leaders and activists, genuinely integrating them into decision-making.
+- Research and policy reform organizations that are engaged in targeted advocacy efforts involving grassroots leaders and activists, genuinely integrating them into decision-making.

 - Direct service organizations that are seeking to use organizing and advocacy to leverage their service activities to create policy and systematic change.

 Proposed Projects must:

 - Address a critical community need.
-Project issues to be addressed may include: protection of civil and human rights, affordable and safe housing, employment opportunities and workers’ rights, criminal/juvenile justice, gender justice, immigrant rights, sustainable community development, and access to public benefits and income support.
-Cross-sector approaches, especially those jointly addressing environmental and social justice goals, are encouraged.
+Project issues to be addressed may include: protection of civil and human rights, affordable and safe housing, employment opportunities and workers’ rights, criminal/juvenile justice, gender justice, immigrant rights, sustainable community development, etc. Cross-sector approaches, especially those jointly addressing environmental and social justice goals, are encouraged.

 - Present a new approach to the issues addressed, based either on changed political circumstances or an innovative strategy.

-- Emphasize community organizing, either as a singular strategy or as a core part of a multi-pronged advocacy effort.
+- Emphasize community organizing as a primary strategy within a multi-pronged advocacy effort.

 - Articulate a project plan with defined and measurable goals, achievable within three years.
 Proposals may include specific requests for funding of assessment and evaluation.